Dre Campbell Farm

 Your plant will likely be shorter than average and produce small flowers and fruits.
 Its leaves will also be yellow or pale green, and the lower leaves will be affected first.

 You can correct it by adding used coffee grounds to the soil.
-An organic fertilizer, such as earthworm castings or bat guano, can also help treat it.
+An organic fertilizer, such as earthworm castings or bat guano, can also help to treat it.

 5. Magnesium